top of page

 Cliffs of Dover

 On the ferry ride back from Dover to Calais, we got spoiled with beautiful sunshine and spectacular views of the famous cliffs of Dover and its castle on the hill.
 I remember standing on the ferry and just feeling so peaceful.
-We knew that Covid-19 had already arrived in Italy and that it was only a matter of time until it reached Germany.
+We knew that Covid-19 had already arrived in Italy and that it was only a matter of time before it reached Germany.
 I guess part of me knew that I should enjoy the moment while it lasted because I might not feel this free and alive for a long time.

-27 views0 comments
+31 views0 comments

 Recent Posts